htcfreek/SimpleLapsGui/README.md

 ## Download and Usage

 1. Download the archive from [here](http://github.com/htcfreek/SimpleLapsGui/releases).
-   - `SimpleLapsGui_v<Version>_Exe.zip`: Exe wrapper version. :exclamation: May produce false-positive virus alerts :exclamation:
-   - `SimpleLapsGui_v<Version>_PowerShell.zip`: PowerShell script only version.
 2. Extract the downloaded archive to your preferred place.
-3. Run the tool using the executable or the PowerShell file.
+3. Run the tool using the Batch file or the PowerShell file.

+> [!TIP]
+> With a shortcut using the `SimpleLapsGui.ico` from the downloaded zip file shows the correct window icon on your task bar.

 ### System requirements
 - PowerShell 5.1
 - Windows LAPS PowerShell module
-- Optional for changing the timestamp of Microsoft LAPS (legacy) passwords:
-  - Microsoft LAPS PowerShell module (AdmPwd module)
+- Optional for changing the timestamp of Microsoft LAPS (legacy) passwords: Microsoft LAPS PowerShell module (AdmPwd module)
+- Requires an Active Directory joined machine to work properly.

+> [!NOTE]
+> Microsoft Entra ID (Azure AD) is not supported.

 ### Permissions
 The user who uses the tool needs the following permissions: